jinnh/GSAD/README.md

 ### Testing

+Note: Following LLFlow and KinD, we have also adjusted the brightness of the output image produced by the network, based on the average value of Ground Truth (GT). ``It should be noted that this adjustment process does not influence the texture details generated; it is merely a straightforward method to regulate the overall illumination.`` Moreover, it can be easily adjusted according to user preferences in practical applications.

 Visual results on LOLv1 and LOLv2 can be downloaded from [Google drive](https://drive.google.com/drive/folders/1UIBn5Wle8FySag5Fby6PBm3zcxmN3qmY?usp=sharing).

 You can also refer to the following links to download the [pretrained model](https://drive.google.com/drive/folders/1KLPm2oOg2Fx4WlbnOXMjN2rbyzzG8Hd-?usp=sharing) and put it in the following folder: